vlad-munteanu/2-Weeks-of-Code/README.md

 - [ ] App that checks if you're going the speed limit
 - [ ] Pomodoro Technique (25 mins study, 3-5 min break four times, then 15-20 min)
 - [ ] Restaurant chooser (for lunch)

-## Day 1: Random Color Generator
-An app that gives users random colors when they shake their device; displays the color, hex value, and RGB value.
-Also allows users to store their favorite colors for later use.

 ## License